Glasgow-College-UESTC/ip-lectures/2024/lecture 10 - Strings and Structures (Hainan).md

 # An Array of Structures

 - Consider the example of a student database
-- Best to use when individual records have multiple attributes of different data types

 ```C
 // Record for a single student